-Record keeping is of critical importance, and all information should be recorded in line with the following:
+Record keeping is of critical importance and all information should be recorded in line with the following:

-DO DON'T Make a written record of the information as soon as possible Make the record factual, accurate and legible If the concern arises from a disclosure from a child or young record using the child or young person's exact words, where possible Include dates, times, locations and contexts, if available, in which the concern occurred together with any other relevant information Give your personal opinion unless it is backed up by substantial evidence Use judgemental language Write the record in a way that protects the reputation of the Association or the individual who the concern relates to - remaining unbiased
+- Make a written record of the information as soon as possible - Make the record factual, accurate and legible - If it is a disclosure from a child or young person, record using the child or young person's exact words, if possible - Include dates, times, locations and contexts, if available, together with any other relevant information

+- Give your personal opinion, unless it is backed up by substantial evidence - Use judgemental language - Write the record in a way that protects the reputation of the Association or the individual who the concern relates to - remain unbiased

-Where the child or young person has made a direct disclosure, and when appropriate, it is important that the child/young person understands why we are recording their details.
-If a child/young person recognises that people can help and support them and that this is the purpose of their information being shared, they will be more included and informed of the processes.
+Where the child or young person has made a direct disclosure, and when appropriate, it is important that the child or young person understands why we are recording their details.
+If a child/young person recognises that people can help and support, and that this is the purpose of their details being shared, they will be more included and informed of the processes.

-4.15 Report
+4. REPORT